 Healthy coral is very easy to spot as its full of bright beautiful colors.
 Those beautiful colors come from algae that feeds the coral reefs, called zooxanthellae which lives in their tissues.
 Once the coral is stressed from warming water temperatures and/or pollution it begins to loose the algae that feeds it, which then looses the beautiful color.
 Thus reaching the very vulnerable stage of bleaching where coral reefs are very susceptible to disease.

 As you may have read in my last blog post pollution kills, and not just fish or ocean creatures but what holds the entire ecosystem together.
 I spent about 3 months in Koh Tao, Thailand where I realized how so many people on this earth have no idea what type of effect they have on this planet.
 Every dive spot was over crowded with boats that kept their engines running, leaving the water thick in oil.
 I never once saw coral that wasn’t stressed or already fully bleached and dead unless I took a 2 hour boat ride off the island to more secluded dive spots.
 Still, the reefs were stressed and damaged.
 It was heartbreaking.
 You really can tell when a reef is stressed and starting to bleach as you rarely see any fish or any other creatures.
 Its like a ghost town, all you hear is the boats up above, leaving trails of oil.
 And sadly it doesn’t stop there, oil pollution isn’t the only one, urban and industrial waste gets directly deposited into the ocean or by river systems that connect to the ocean.
 Sewage and farming runoff create a massive spike in nitrogen in the ocean which causes huge growth of algae.
 As I explained before, coral reefs work with algae to feed them and give them their bright color.
 But this algae is unwanted and extremely invasive.
-It takes over the entire ecosystem and is incredibly invasive.
+It takes over the entire ecosystem.

 Pollution comes in many forms, it even comes off our bodies from what we put on our skin.
 What is used in your beauty products and sunscreen has many harmful ingredients that damage and kill juvenile and mature coral reefs.
 The main ingredient in the majority of sunscreens is Oxybenzone.
 To be precise, this chemical is very common as its found in over 3,500 skin care products.
 Worldwide.
 Can you imagine what our coral reefs would look like if those 3,500 skin care products didn’t use that ingredient??
 Oxybenzone’s main propose is to protect your skin from the sun, although have you ever noticed the oily rings around you when you walk into the water?
 That’s your sunscreen coming off and not doing a very good job at protecting you from the suns harmful effects.
 This chemical makes it way into the environment not only from you but from wastewater.
 There are a couple major effects discovered from NOAA that showed what happens to young coral once in contact with this chemical compound; more vulnerable to bleaching, abnormal skeletal growths and deformities of baby coral.
 Meaning that the life span of these corals will be extremely short.
 The next chemical most commonly found in health products is benzophenone-2, specifically found in most perfumes/colognes, sunscreens, make-up products, and soaps.
 Unlike Oxybenzone, this chemical compound protects your skin from Ultraviolet light.
 But like Oxybenzone it also deforms and increases the susceptibility of bleaching.